hudl/Mjolnir/README.md

 var result = new GetUserCommand("1234").Invoke();
 ```

-If you defined the command using `[Command]`, you can simply call the methods.
+If you defined the Command using `[Command]`, you can simply call the methods.

 ```csharp